Should Probiotics be Taken with Food? How to Get the Most Out of Taking Probiotics

 How to Give Probiotics More Power

 There are several other foods you can eat to incorporate probiotics into your diet, too.
-The most natural sources are foods that are fermented, such as pickles from cucumbers.[4]
-The process of fermenting foods helps to preserve them and promote a variety of good bacteria
+One source is food that is fermented, such as pickles from cucumbers.[3]
+The process of fermenting foods helps to preserve live microorganisms and promote a variety of beneficial bacteria for your gut.

 Some probiotic rich foods include: